apacheignite/documentation/sql/sql-queries.md

 }
 [/block]
 Ignite supports collocated and non-collocated distributed SQL joins.
 Moreover, if the data resides in different caches, Ignite allows for cross-cache joins as well.

-Joins between `PARTITIONED` and `REPLICATED` caches always work without any limitations.
-However, if you do a join between two `PARTITIONED` data sets, then you must make sure that the keys you are joining on are either **collocated** or you have enabled the non-collocated joins parameter for the query.
 [block:code]
 {
   "codes": [